genestack/apparatuis/readme.md

 ### Spread props

-Any component should spread its props to its children elements.

 There are few common types of elements that any component could render:

 - The **root element** – just the root element of the virtual DOM tree that is been returned from